Roshdy23/Gyms-Solutions/README.md

 # Gym-Solutions
-It is my solutions for Gyms i practised on codeforces.
+It is my solutions for Gyms I practised on codeforces.